-- (13) The occupational therapy section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (E) of section 4755.11 of the Revised Code; - (14) The physical therapy section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (F) of section 4755.47 of the Revised Code; - (15) The athletic trainers section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (E) of section 4755.64 of the Revised Code: - (16) Meetings of the pregnancy-associated mortality review board established under section 3738.01 of the Revised Code; - (17) Meetings of a fetal-infant mortality review board established under section 3707.71 of the Revised Code: - (18) Meetings of a drug overdose fatality review committee described in section 307.631 of the Revised Code; - (19) Meetings of a suicide fatality review committee described in section 307.641 of the Revised Code: - (20) Meetings of the officers, members, or directors of an existing qualified nonprofit corporation that creates a special improvement district under Chapter 1710. of the Revised Code, at which the public business of the corporation pertaining to a purpose for which the district is created is not discussed; - (21) Meetings of a domestic violence fatality review board established under section 307.651 of the Revised Code.
+(13) The occupational therapy section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (E) of section 4755.11 of the Revised Code;

+(14) The physical therapy section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (F) of section 4755.47 of the Revised Code;

+(15) The athletic trainers section of the occupational therapy, physical therapy, and athletic trainers board when determining whether to suspend a license without a hearing pursuant to division (E) of section 4755.64 of the Revised Code;

+(16) Meetings of the pregnancy-associated mortality review board established under section 5180.27 of the Revised Code;

+(17) Meetings of a fetal-infant mortality review board established under section 3707.71 of the Revised Code;

+(18) Meetings of a drug overdose fatality review committee described in section 307.631 of the Revised Code;

+(19) Meetings of a suicide fatality review committee described in section 307.641 of the Revised Code;

+(20) Meetings of the officers, members, or directors of an existing qualified nonprofit corporation that creates a special improvement district under Chapter 1710. of the Revised Code, at which the public business of the corporation pertaining to a purpose for which the district is created is not discussed;

+(21) Meetings of a domestic violence fatality review board established under section 307.651 of the Revised Code;

+(22) Any nonprofit agency that has received an endorsement under section 5101.315 of the Revised Code.